Potty Training Q & A

 When do you Potty Train at night?

 I had one child begin waking up dry after 2 weeks, so I started putting her in undies.
-When a child is night training, began taking them to the bathroom before you go to bed.
-They may eventually waje in the night and need to go potty and call out or even have the occasional accident.
+When a child is night training, begin taking them to the bathroom before you go to bed.
+They may eventually wake in the night and need to go potty and call out, or even have the occasional accident.
 It is more common for boys to have a harder time staying dry at night.
 I have had 2 boys that night train much later than girls, and my pediatrician said they were not terribly concerned until after 8 years old.
-I was told by a doctor that children must develop a hormone/chemical in their brain that enables them to wake up to potty, and that some children (more often boys) may not develop this until 5 or 6 (or even 7 or 8)
+I was told by a doctor that children must develop a hormone/chemical in their brain that enables them to wake up to potty, and that some children (more often boys) may not develop this until 5 or 6 (or even 7 or 8).

 What do I do if my kids continue to wet their pull up during Sleep time?